CenturyLinkCloud/adm-kubernetes-on-clc/ansible/README.md

 In part 4, the _kube-up.sh_ script calls a playbook to deploy some of the standard addons

-This playbook can be used outside of the sxcript as well to install additional applications.
+This playbook can be used outside of the script as well to install additional applications.
 There are templates in the role _kubernetes-manifest_ already written for several applications.
 These can be applied with the _deploy_kube_applications.yml_ playbook (using the ansible json-syntax for